ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

 There are also come ancillary `ds9 <http://ds9.si.edu>`_ region files, that show the On region and the Off regions for each observation, ``onoff_on.reg`` and ``onoff_xxx_off.reg`` (with xxx observation id), respectively.
-Below there is a skymap where you can see the position of the On and Off regions for a few observations, along with the pointing directions of the observations (extracted using the :ref:`csobsinfo` script).
+Below there is a skymap where you can see the pointing directions along with the position of the On and Off regions for a few observations (extracted using the :ref:`csobsinfo` script).

 .. figure:: classic_analysis_skymap_onoff.png
    :width: 400px